oustr/oustr/README.md

 An undergraduate student who's exploring Front-end development.

-Welcome to my site <a href="https://oustr.github.io/">oustr.github.io</a> powered by React and discover these features:
+Welcome to my site <a href="https://oustr.github.io/">oustr.github.io</a> and discover these features:

 <h3>Intertext (mobile)</h3>